dilayn/batchmux/README.md

 # batchmux
+Learning C

-input number of episodes and 1 command, output batch command to .sh file
+Input number of episodes

-# Learning C
+Input the mkvmerge command

+Output all commands to a .sh file.